cpdevoto/reactive-properties/README.md

   }
 }
 ```
-Once you have defined the `Identifier` objects for your domain, you can begin to define `Property` objects as shown below:
+Once you have defined the `PropertyIdentifier` objects for your domain, you can begin to define `Property` objects as shown below:

 ```java
      // First create a property manager to manage all properties